kaoutarell/Concordia_Campus_Guide/README.md

       cd docker_configs
       docker-compose up -d

--In case the image is not pulled try adding this to docker engine config
+0. **Issues : In case the image is not pulled try adding this to docker engine config**

    ```bash
         "experimental": false,